John Conner (American football): College career

 As a true freshman at Kentucky, Conner appeared in the first three games of the 2005 season on special teams before sustaining a season-ending injury.
 He received a medical redshirt and retained the year of eligibility.

 In his redshirt freshman season, Conner played in all 13 games, starting the first three at fullback.
 In his sophomore year he also played all 13 games, starting four.
 He scored four touchdowns and also made two tackles in kick coverage.

 By his junior year, Kentucky frequently opened with a fullback in the lineup, giving him 11 starts in 13 games.
 In a game versus Georgia, Conner set career highs with seven rushes for 26 yards.

 Prior to his senior season, Conner was named the "best blocking back" in the Southeastern Conference in the Birmingham News 2009 preseason edition.
 After a solid performance throughout the season, Conner earned All-American honors by Pro Football Weekly, which places an extra premium on talent and draft value in the selection process.

 Professional career

-2010 NFL Draft
+New York Jets (first stint)

-Considered one of the best fullbacks available in the 2010 NFL Draft, Conner was selected in the fifth round (139th overall) by the New York Jets.
+Considered one of the best fullbacks available in the 2010 NFL draft, Conner was selected in the fifth round (139th overall) by the New York Jets.

-New York Jets

 In 2012, Conner struggled with an MCL sprain and hamstring injury, and was released by the Jets on October 17.